Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 ## New unified way to fund your Fairlay and Bitcoin Betting Account with Bitcoin

-By Decemeber 1st, Fairlay will shut down the Hot Wallet.
-It is too expensive to maintain.
-Please do not deposit to your regular deposit address after November 1st.

-The Priority wallet will remain available for withdrawals.
+The Priority Wallet at Fairlay will remain available for withdrawals.

 Direct deposits to Fairlay will continue to be possible via www.bitcoin-betting.com/deposit.
 This form will lead you to an instance of BTCPayServer on www.bitcoin-betting.org to process your deposit.